martintrojer/martintrojer.github.com/content/post/2011-11-02-scheming-in-f.md

 title: Scheming in F#
 ---

-Given the fact that I worship at the <a href="http://mitpress.mit.edu/sicp/">SICP</a> altar, it should come as no surprise that I follow the recipe outlined in chapter 4 of said book; implementing a <a href="http://en.wikipedia.org/wiki/Scheme_(programming_language)">Scheme</a> interpreter in every language I am trying to learn.
+Given the fact that I worship at the [SICP](https://web.mit.edu/6.001/6.037/sicp.pdf) altar, it should come as no surprise that I follow the recipe outlined in chapter 4 of said book; implementing a [Scheme](http://en.wikipedia.org/wiki/Scheme_(programming_language)) interpreter in every language I am trying to learn.
 Over the years it has turned out to be a very useful exercise, since the problem is just "big enough" for to force me to drill into what the language have to offer.

-I'll post the source of the interpreters on <a href="https://github.com/martintrojer/">github</a> in this and future posts and highlight some of my findings in more detail in the posts.
+I'll post the source of the interpreters on [github](https://github.com/martintrojer/) in this and future posts and highlight some of my findings in more detail in the posts.
 I am not going to write and explain too much about the languages themselves, there are plenty of books and tutorials for that purpose, just highlights :)

-F# is part of the <a href="http://en.wikipedia.org/wiki/ML_(programming_language)">ML</a> family and largely compatible with OCaml.
+F# is part of the [ML](http://en.wikipedia.org/wiki/ML_(programming_language)) family and largely compatible with OCaml.
 It's one of the new hybrid functional / OO languages (like Scala, Clojure etc) that the kids are raving about these days.
 This means it can expose and interact with .NET libraries and objets code seamlessly.
 It also have a whole host of other functionality like active patterns, asynchronous workflows and (soon) type providers that I will get back to in future posts.

 Let's start with discriminated unions which is a very powerful way of concisely describing (in this case) the syntax of the language;